 - Develop a community with colleagues committed to delivering exceptional learning experiences.

-Designed for faculty who are planning to teach in the spring and summer terms, the Anchor Program will be spread over five weeks this fall from October 19 to November 20, 2020.
-The program consists of five learning modules and involves significant asynchronous work (~ 4 hours per week) with an additional one-hour synchronous Zoom meeting each week.
+The Spring 2021 Anchor Program is a course design institute that gives instructors an opportunity to learn evidence-based practices for teaching fully online and hybrid courses with Brown experts and faculty facilitators.
+The Spring 2021 Anchor Program will be spread over five weeks from February 22 to March 26, 2021.
+The program consists of five learning modules and involves significant asynchronous work (4-6 hours per week) with an additional one-hour synchronous Zoom meeting each week on Thursdays at 1:30 pm.
 The modules listed below provide faculty participants with an overview of the major topic areas:

 Participants are guided through an integrated course design process and leave with a resilient instructional plan that considers modes of delivery, including hybrid and online instruction.
 During the program, participants experience many integrated Canvas features, but the program does not focus on building a course site in Canvas.

-Faculty members who submit their applications on or before Sunday, September 20 will receive priority placement.
-For questions, please contact Eric Kaldor ([email protected]), Melissa Kane ([email protected]) or Maggie Vecchione ([email protected]).
+Faculty members who submit their applications on or before Sunday, February 7th will receive priority placement.
+For questions, please contact Eric Kaldor ([email protected]), Melissa Kane ([email protected]) and/or Maggie Vecchione ([email protected]).

 The Anchor Program has received important financial support from: